Anamitra-Sarkar/SSH-Log-Analyzer/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the APACHE 2.0 License.
 See [LICENSE](LICENSE) file for details.

 ---

 ## 👨‍💻 Author

-**Senior Cybersecurity Engineer**

-Built as a portfolio demonstration of production-grade Python development for SOC environments.
+**Anamitra Sarkar

 ---